aspose-slides/Aspose.Slides-Documentation/reportingservices/getting-started/installation/using-aspose-slides-with-reportviewer-2010-and-2012/_index.md

 {{% /alert %}}
 ## **Sample Code**
-This code will show how to export report from ReportViewer 2010/2012 to PPT/PPTX using RplRenderer.
-Execute RenderToPpt method to render current report to PPT.
+This code will show how to export a report from ReportViewer 2010/2012 to PPT/PPTX using RplRenderer.
+Execute the RenderToPpt method to render a current report to PPT.

 [**C#**]()